ARZ10/BookStore/Readme.txt

-Overview:

-The Book Store Application is a graphical user interface (GUI) based software designed to manage a virtual bookstore.
-It offers two distinct user roles: Owner and Customer.
-The app provides a seamless, single-window interface where users can access various features such as adding, removing, and purchasing books, managing customers, and tracking loyalty points.

-Key Features:

-* Login System:
-    * The application starts with a login screen.
-    * Owners can log in using the default credentials (username: admin, password: admin).
-    * Customers log in using their unique username and password.

-* Owner Dashboard:
-    * Owners have access to the owner-start-screen upon login.
-    * From here, they can navigate to the ‘Books’ or ‘Customers’ sections or log out.

-* Books Management:
-    * Owners can add and delete books from the inventory.
-    * The ‘Books’ section displays the current inventory with book names and prices.
-    * Owners can add new books by specifying the name and price.
-    * Deletion of books is also supported.

-* Customers Management:
-    * Owners can add and remove customer profiles.
-    * The ‘Customers’ section lists registered customers along with their usernames, passwords, and loyalty points.
-    * Owners can add new customers by providing a username and password.
-    * Deletion of customer profiles is also supported.

-* Customer Dashboard:
-    * Registered customers access their dashboard upon login.
-    * The dashboard displays their name, earned points, and status (Silver or Gold) based on points.

-* Book Purchases:
-    * Customers can browse available books in the bookstore.
-    * They can select one or more books for purchase.
-    * The ‘Buy’ button allows customers to make a purchase with currency.
-    * The ‘Redeem points and Buy’ button lets customers use their loyalty points for discounts.
-    * Loyalty points accumulate based on the amount spent and are redeemed for discounts.

-Technical Details:
-* The application is implemented in Java using JavaFX for the graphical user interface.
-* Data for books and customers is stored in the ‘books.txt’ and ‘customers.txt’ files.
-* Upon exit, current data is written to these files, and upon startup, data is loaded from these files.

-Conclusion:
-The Book Store Application is an intuitive and efficient way to manage a virtual bookstore.
-Owners can easily control the inventory and customer database, while customers can make purchases and track their loyalty points.
-This project demonstrates proficiency in Java and JavaFX for building practical, user-friendly applications.

-Tools Used:
-* Java
-* JavaFX
-* Visual Paradigm for UML Diagrams
+# Book Store Application

+## Overview

+The Book Store Application is a GUI-based system for managing a virtual bookstore.
+It features two user roles—Owner and Customer—allowing for efficient management of book inventories, customer profiles, and transactions within a single-window interface.

+## Key Features

+### Login System
+- **Initial Access**: The application launches with a login screen.
+- **Owner Login**: Owners can access the system using default credentials (`username: admin`, `password: admin`).
+- **Customer Login**: Customers use their unique credentials for access.

+### Owner Dashboard
+- **Navigation**: Post-login, owners reach the owner-start-screen with options to navigate to either the 'Books' or 'Customers' sections, or to log out.

+### Books Management
+- **Inventory Control**: Owners can add to or delete books from the inventory.
+- **Display and Interaction**: The 'Books' section shows available inventory with names and prices, allowing for the addition of new books or deletion of existing ones.

+### Customers Management
+- **Profile Management**: Owners can add or remove customer profiles.
+- **Customer List**: Displays registered customers with details such as usernames, passwords, and loyalty points, with options to add or delete profiles.

+### Customer Dashboard
+- **User Interface**: Upon login, customers view their dashboard showing their name, accrued points, and status (Silver or Gold).

+### Book Purchases
+- **Shopping**: Customers can browse and select books for purchase.
+- **Transactions**: Purchases can be made with currency via the 'Buy' button, or by redeeming loyalty points for discounts through the 'Redeem points and Buy' button.
+- **Loyalty Points**: Points are earned based on expenditure and can be redeemed for discounts.

+## Technical Details
+- **Framework**: Developed in Java with JavaFX for the GUI.
+- **Data Management**: Book and customer data are stored and managed through `books.txt` and `customers.txt`.
+- **Session Handling**: Data is saved upon exit and loaded at startup.

+## Conclusion
+The Book Store Application offers an intuitive and comprehensive platform for bookstore management, merging inventory and customer management with transactional capabilities.
+This project showcases the application of Java and JavaFX in creating functional, user-friendly software.

+## Tools Used
+- Java
+- JavaFX
+- Visual Paradigm (for UML Diagrams)